A petition has been launched in protest against plans to set up an asylum seekers site in East Sussex

-East Sussex asylum seekers site - petition set up in protest at plans
+East Sussex asylum seekers site - concerned residents to hold 'public gathering'

-A petition has been set up in protest at plans to create a centre for asylum seekers in East Sussex.
+Residents in an area where a site in East Sussex has been chosen to house asylum seekers have voiced their concerns over the plans.

+A group of people who live in the area are holding a public gathering by the gates of the Northeye site in Bexhill from 3pm tomorrow (Saturday, April 1).

-This week the Home Office announced that the site at Northeye, a former prison and training centre in Bexhill, is one of three sites to be chosen in the UK, and will accommodate up to 1,200 people.
+This week the Home Office announced that the site, which used to be a prison and training centre, is one of three to be chosen in the UK, and will accommodate up to 1,200 people.

 The other two sites are in Scampton, Lincolnshire and Wethersfield in Essex.

-It has been set up by Matt Oxby.
-On the petition, at www.change.org/p/stop-the-use-of-northeye-for-housing-1200-immigrants, it says: “The UK government is proposing to use the old prison called Northeye to house up to 1,200 immigrants.

-“This area is unsuitable due to it being in a residential area, and also Bexhill is a seaside resort and small town and this sort of development is not in keeping with the area.”
+"There is nothing in the area for them, so what are they going to do?
+At the moment we don’t have enough places in the doctors’ surgeries and hospitals and capacity in the village for this number of people.
+Our biggest concern is the safety of our properties and families.”

+On its Facebook page, Bexhill Town Council said: “We are fully aware of the deep concerns felt by Bexhill residents following the Home Office decision to house asylum seekers at the Northeye site in Bexhill, a former prison and military training centre.
+Rother District Council and East Sussex County Council are working together, to understand and assess in more detail the impact this would have on our community.
+The town council will be liaising directly with them on behalf of residents.”

-Immigration Minister, Robert Jenrick, revealed the plans in the Commons this week.
+Immigration Minister, Robert Jenrick, revealed the plans for the three sites in the Commons this week.

 The Government said it was costing £6 million a day to house asylum seekers in hotel accommodation.